 initprogram candidates exist but they can’t be executed, for multiple possible causes (missing execute permissions, failed to load shared libraries, executable compiled for an unknown architecture…)

 The good news is that this source of frustration will be gone in Linux 3.13.
-Thanks to a Free Electrons commit merged on Nov.
+Thanks to a Bootlin commit merged on Nov.
 13, 2013, whenever an attempt to execute an

 init program candidate fails, there is a message in the console detailing the executable path and the error code.
 For example: